Rushanksavant/Instadapp-Long-Short/README.md

 - And then repeat this a few times:
     - borrow 25 DAI on Compound, swap it for ETH on uniswap and deposit the ETH in Compound
     - borrow 12.5 DAI on Compound, swap it for ETH on uniswap and deposit the ETH in Compound
-- Doing this you have created a 3x leveraged position, of 100 + 50 + 25 + 12.5 = 187.5$ worth ETH.
+- Doing this you have created a leveraged position, of 100 + 50 + 25 + 12.5 = 187.5$ worth ETH.
 - And your debt with compound is 50 + 25 + 12.5 = 87.5$ (this will remain contant since DAI is stable)

-- So after a few days, the ETH price increased by 10%(say), hence your position will now worth 206.25$, and debt is still worth 87.5$
+- So after a few days, the ETH price increased by 10%(say), hence your position will now worth 206.25$ and debt is still worth 87.5$
 - Hence your net profit: 206.25 - 87.5(debt) - 100(original holding) = 18.75$
-- But let's say you just holded the 100$ worth ETH in your wallet, it would have been a 10$ profit then.
+- But let's say you just holded the 100$ worth ETH in your wallet. it would have been a 10$ profit then.